Skip to content

 Transport Layer

-Handles the TCP connection and OPC UA message framing:
+Handles the network connection and OPC UA message framing.
+Three transports are available:

 • 8-byte message header: [Type:3][F/C:1][Size:4]